mantidproject/governance/technical-working-group/workshops/user-meeting-2021-11/planning.md

  - 13:30 GUIs/projects using mantid as a library (Pete Peterson)

- - 13:50 New API idea based around experiments (Gagik Vardanyan)
+ - 13:50 Kinetic SANS Reduction (Gagik Vardanyan)

  - 14:10 ORNL release management process using a fork (Pete Peterson)